panosc-portal/helm-charts/account-service/README.md

 image.dockerTag | accountService docker tag | testing
 image.pullPolicy | Image pull policy | Always
 service.nodePorts.api | NodePort for the api | 32304
-service.nodePorts.nodeJSDebug | (optional) NodePort for nodeJS debugging | 32405
+service.nodePorts.nodeJSDebug | (optional) NodePort for nodeJS debugging |
-idp.host | Hostname of your Identity Provider |
+idp.url | URL to the OpenID discovery endpoint (eg https://server.com/.well-known/openid-configuration) |
 idp.clientId | Client id referenced in your Identity Provider to use for the Account Service |
 idp.loginField | Field in your Identity Provider used for login |
 idp.attributeProviderFile | File containing attribute for the Identity Provider